 In recent years, research has come to light around resiliency, adverse childhood experiences (ACEs), and protective factors.
 Although these are “buzz phrases” used frequently by professionals in the field, they do hold meaning for those involved in the life of a child.
 In simple terms, protective factors are influences research shows have the ability to protect children from abuse.
 Some protection comes from a child’s environment, others from within.

-Below is a list of the broad protective factors with links to more information on each.
+Explore this website for broad protective factors with many links to more information on each.

 Your Child: